 Russian folk tale in pictures.
 Illustrations: V. Losin

-Target: fixing the standards of basic movements and their creative development by children; strengthening the ability to "enter the image" and creatively express it in motion.
+Target: consolidation of the standards of basic movements and their creative development by children; consolidating the ability to “get into character” and creatively express it in movement.

-Tasks: reinforcing the performance of well-known movements; development of elements of creativity in games and exercises; fostering friendships; learning to focus on different parts of the body.
+Tasks: consolidation of well-known movements; development of elements of creativity in games and exercises; nurturing friendly relationships; learning to concentrate on different parts bodies.

-Program content: exercises to do various kinds walking and running, standing long jumps, catching the ball with two hands at a distance of 1.5 m, developing diaphragmatic breathing skills.
+Program content: exercises to perform various types walking and running, standing long jumps, catching a ball with both hands at a distance of 1.5 m, developing diaphragmatic breathing skills.

 1. Interest - motivation

-The children enter the room.
-To interest children in a wonderful bag.
-Open the bag and take out the "magic apple".
+Children enter the hall.
+Get children interested in a wonderful bag.
+Open the bag and take out the “magic apple”.

-I will find a magic apple in the garden, maybe I will immediately fall into a fairy tale.
-One, two, three, four, five - we must begin the fairy tale!
+I’ll find a magic apple in the garden, maybe I’ll immediately end up in a fairy tale.
+One, two, three, four, five - the fairy tale must begin!

 2.Movement